ankitkr437/User-management-node-js-api/README.md

 ### route for registering an user(post method)
 -->  https://user-registration-nodejs.herokuapp.com/api/user

---
-eg:-
+eg:---
-do a post request with this below object
---here username ,phoneNumber and password must be unique and password's length must be at least 6-- --
+do a post request with this below object here username ,phoneNumber and password must be unique and password's length must be at least 6--

 {--
   "username":"ankit1234",--
   "password":"123456",--